Skip to main content

 • Bucket alignmentFixedSize for engineering data, CalendarDay / Iso8601Week / CalendarMonth / CalendarYear for energy and EDA workflows.

-• Watermark lag in milliseconds — how far behind real time the orchestrator stays before closing a bucket.
-Buy yourself some headroom for late-arriving data.
+• Watermark lag — how far behind real time the orchestrator stays before closing a bucket.
+Shown human-readable with an inline hint; buy yourself some headroom for late-arriving data.

 • Aggregations — one or more { source path, function, target column } rows.
 Functions: Avg, Min, Max, Sum, Count.
 Avg is stored as sum + count columns so chained rollups stay numerically correct.